sausin/laravel-ovh/README.md

 set up previously, the package will warn you before overriding the existing key.
 If you'd like to set up a new key anyway, you may use the `--force` flag with the command.

+## Configuring a Custom Domain Name (Custom Endpoint)

+OVH's Object Storage allows you to point a Custom Domain Name or Endpoint to an individual container.
+For this, you must setup some records with your DNS provider, which will authorize the forwarded requests coming from your Endpoint to OVH's servers.

+For more information, please refer to [OVH's Custom Domain Documentation](https://docs.ovh.com/gb/en/storage/pcs/link-domain/).

 ## Uploading expiring objects

 If you would like to upload objects which expire (i.e. get auto deleted) at a certain time